 Since the inception of Tesla, EV enthusiasts have hoped for the announcement of an all-electric motorcycle from the EV innovator.
 The Tesla Motorcycle has been repeatedly requested, and concept designers have rendered all kinds of possible looks for this long-awaited electric ride.
-But is Tesla actually considering a two-wheeled EV in 2024 or 2025?
+But is Tesla actually considering a two-wheeled EV in 2026 or beyond?
 What are the Tesla Motorcycle’s specs?
 When could we see production of a Tesla Motorcycle?

 In today’s post, we’ll cover both what we know and what we speculate about the Tesla Motorcycle and its possible production.
-Later, we’ll go over whether or not you should wait for Tesla to put their Motorcycle into production, and which alternative budget-friendly Tesla options you could consider right now.
+Later, we’ll go over whether or not you should wait for Tesla to put their motorcycle into production, and which alternative budget-friendly Tesla options you could consider right now.

 Model M: Tesla Motorcycle Price, Specs, and Battery Range